CorpGlory/grafana-data-exporter/README.md

 # Grafana Data Exporter

 Server for fetching data from Grafana datasources.
 You would you use it:
-1) To export your metrics on a very big range for analysis
+1) To export your metrics on a big range
 2) To migrate from one datasource to another

 ## See also

 * [Getting started](https://github.com/CorpGlory/grafana-data-exporter/wiki)
-* [DataExporterPanel](https://github.com/CorpGlory/grafana-data-exporter-panel) - Grafana panel used for exporting data
+* [DataExporterPanel](https://github.com/CorpGlory/grafana-data-exporter-panel) - Grafana panel used for creation exporting tasks
 * [GrafanaDatasourceKit](https://github.com/CorpGlory/grafana-datasource-kit) - library for processing Grafana metrics